whamBamDev/autoLogin/README.md

 ###Element Operations

 Next there can can be a series of operations that can be performed.
 Note that is is best to use use ID selection of a field as this will always return a single field,
-- ".focus" - move the input focus to the current field.
+- `.focus` - move the input focus to the current field.
-- ".tab" - tabs to the next field.
+- `.tab` - tabs to the next field.
-- ".shiftTab" - tabs to the previous field.
+- `.shiftTab` - tabs to the previous field.
-- ".space" - spacebar keypress.
+- `.space` - spacebar keypress.
 Useful for selecting checkboxes.
-- ".enter" - Enter keypress.
+- `.enter` - Enter keypress.
 Can be used to submit a form from a button.
-- ".submit" - Performs a direct form submit.
+- `.submit` - Performs a direct form submit.
-- "."wait(x)") - add s delay of x milli seconds.
+- `.wait(x)` - add s delay of x milli seconds.

-e.g. `id[h_password].focus.tab.enter"` - move to the password field, then tabs onto the next field which is a button and then hits enter.
+e.g. `id[h_password].focus.tab.enter` - move to the password field, then tabs onto the next field which is a button and then hits enter.

 ##TODOs